practo/kotlin-android-extentions/README.md

 # kotlin-android-extentions

-A collection Kotlin extension functions for Android
+A collection of Kotlin extension functions for Android